McCarthy says negotiators are 'closer to an agreement' on debt crisis, but no deal yet

 Both sides have suggested one of the main holdups is a GOP effort to expand existing work requirements for recipients of food stamps and other federal aid programs, a longtime Republican goal that Democrats have strenuously opposed.
 The White House said the Republican proposals were “cruel and senseless.”

-McCarthy declined to elaborate on those discussions.
-One of his negotiators, Louisiana Rep. Garret Graves, said there was “not a chance” that Republicans might relent on the issue.
+They also are hearing from other lawmakers, particularly Rep. Josh Gottheimer, D-N.J., of the bipartisan Problem Solvers Caucus.

-Biden, however, was upbeat as he departed for Camp David on Friday evening, saying: “It’s very close, and I’m optimistic.”
+McCarthy, who dashed out before the lunch hour and arrived back at the Capitol with a big box of takeout, declined to elaborate on those discussions.
+One of his negotiators, Louisiana Rep. Garret Graves, said there was “not a chance” that Republicans might relent on the work requirements issue.

 Americans and the world were uneasily watching the negotiating brinkmanship that could throw the U.S. economy into chaos and sap world confidence in the nation’s leadership,